-Tops: • tank shirts, spaghetti-strap shirts, sleeveless shirts • short shirts or shirts with low-cut necklines These Bottoms: short shorts or skirts (must be no less than 4 inches above the top of the knee) leggings, jeggings, tights, or other stretch-type material, unless covered by items should school-length shorts or skirts sagging shorts or pants not be General: rude/vulgar descriptions or language on clothes. worn • clothes that advertise alcohol, tobacco, any music groups, etc. to • clothes with holes or the appearance of holes school • bandanas and hats (after arrival to school). at any earrings for boys at school. time. body piercing jewelry other than earrings for girls. • unusual hair coloring (i.e. pink, green, blue, etc.). attire/accessories with references, symbols, or slogans that are political or controversial.
+Tops: • tank shirts, spaghetti-strap shirts, sleeveless shirts short shirts or shirts with low-cut necklines These items should not Bottoms: short shorts or skirts (must be no less than 4 inches above the top of the knee) leggings, jeggings, tights, or other stretch-type material, unless covered by school-length shorts or skirts sagging shorts or pants not be worn to school at any time.
+General: rude/vulgar descriptions or language on clothes. clothes that advertise alcohol, tobacco, any music groups, etc. clothes with holes or the appearance of holes bandanas and hats (after arrival to school). earrings for boys at school. body piercing jewelry other than earrings for girls. unusual hair coloring (i.e. pink, green, blue, etc.). attire/accessories with references, symbols, or slogans that are political or controversial.